kaijchang/idle_master_py3_osx/README.md

 }
 ```

-`sessionid` - Go to [chrome://settings/siteData](chrome://settings/siteData) and search for `steamcommunity.com`.
+`sessionid` - Go to `chrome://settings/siteData` and search for `steamcommunity.com`.
 Fill in `sessionid` with the value of the `sessionid` cookie.

 `steamLoginSecure` - Same as above.

 `steamparental` (optional) - Same as above, only needed for some accounts.

 `sort` (optional) - If specified, sorts the order in which the games are idled.
-Options are `mostcards`, which idles the games with the most card drops available first, and `leastcards`, which does the opposite.
+Possible sort types are `mostcards`, which idles the games with the most card drops available first, and `leastcards`, which does the opposite.

 `delayPerCard` - Amount of time per card, in minutes, to wait between querying for how many card drops are remaining for the game.
 For example, if the `delayPerCard` is set to `5`, it will check every twenty minutes if there are four card drops remaining.